userguy/AWS-SAA-C02-Course/12-RDS/notes.md

 - This allows you to scale out read operations for an instance
 - Read-replicas can chain, but lag will become a problem
 - Can provide global performance improvements
+- Can be setup as MultiAZ for Disaster Recoery

 Availability Improvements